 One of Austria’s most famous holiday desserts, vanillekipferl, are a well-loved treat among the countries of the Danube River, including Austria, Germany, the Czech Republic, and Hungary.
-Stop by one of Europe’s festive Christmas Markets to taste this delightful local delicacy on our Christmas Markets on the Danube, Magna on the Danube (Christmas), Iconic Christmas Markets or Magical Christmas Markets itineraries.
+Stop by one of Europe’s festive Christmas Markets to taste this delightful local delicacy on our Christmas Markets on the Danube, Magna on the Danube (Christmas), or Iconic Christmas Markets itineraries.

 A Declaration of Victory